-Today (Nov.
-16) is National Entrepreneur's Day, which might get you thinking about the benefits of starting a PR firm.
+Nov.
+16 is National Entrepreneur's Day, which might get some thinking about the benefits of starting a PR firm.
 Many communicators find following through on a business idea or boutique communication strategy rewarding.
 And while the upside of business ownership may seem glamorous, reality is different.
 Hard work is necessary for a prosperous, fulfilling path.

 PRNEWS asked entrepreneurs for insight about starting a firm, as well as tips on turning the tables and doing self-promotional PR.